mikkokam/NUI/README.md

 From CLI to GUI, and now to NUI

 CLI is based on remembering the commands.

-GUI is symbolic, turns-based.
+GUI is symbolic, turn-based or sequential.
 The user is presented with all the options in a symbolic form, such as a button representing a tool to scale something.
-The interaction is request - response; a conversation between the user and the device (indirect).
+The interaction consists of little tasks in form of request - response between the user and the UI.
+The conversation between the user and the device is sequential and indirect.
 The interface is abstract, the user might be moving a mouse on a table to move a pointer elsewhere to click an icon representing a zoom tool.

 So, what about NUI?